ioptime-official/healthquery_llama/README.md

 ---

-# Intelligent Health Query Assistant - Powered by Llama 3B
+# Health Query - Powered by Llama 3B

 ## Description
 The Intelligent Health Query Assistant is a project that leverages the power of the Llama 3B NLP generative model, fine-tuned specifically on a medical dataset related to HIV.
-This model is designed to answer questions related to HIV disease, making it a valuable tool for healthcare professionals and researchers.
+This model is fine tuned to answer questions related to HIV disease, By providing query model can generate response of query.

 ## Model Information
 - **Base Model**: RedPajama-INCITE-Base-3B-v1